 - A minimum cumulative DePaul grade point average of 3.300

 - A minimum Finance (FIN) grade point average of 2.700

 - No grade of IN, R, or lower than C- in any Finance (FIN) course or course used toward the Finance major

 - Completion of FIN 310 with a minimum grade of B+

 In addition to FIN 310 and FIN 320, a student majoring in Finance Honors is required to complete the following courses totaling at least 36.0 hours:

 - One required course (not taken as Honors section)

-Accounting majors who have taken the financial accounting courses, ACC 304 and ACC 305, are exempt from taking the financial accounting courses taught within the finance cohort, ACC 307-H and ACC 309-H.
+Students who have taken the financial accounting courses, ACC 304, ACC 305 and ACC 306, are exempt from taking the financial accounting courses taught within the finance cohort, ACC 307-H and ACC 309-H.